Moses-254-Mugo/Photo_App/README.md

         $ psql

-    Then run below query to create a new database named gallery
+    Then run below query to create a new database named

         # create databases instaphotos;
 5. Create Database migrations
     make migrations on postgres using django

-        python3.8 manage.py makemigrations garage
+        python3.8 manage.py makemigrations garage instaphotos
     then run the below command.

         python3.8 manage.py migrate